boschsauce/simply-edit.js/README.md

 simply-edit.js
 ==============

-A really simple javascript toolbar with really simple options for basic formatting options for text areas.
-It's setup to work with bootstrap 3 and font awesome icons.
+A really simple toolbar with really simple options for formatting textareas.
+It's setup to work with Bootstrap 3 and Font Awesome.

 Check out the demo:<http://willywos.github.com/simply-edit.js/demo.html>

 ### Usage

 Include the script file in your html page.
-Then call the jquery plugin by passing the id of the textarea.
+Then call the simply-edit.js plugin by passing the id of the textarea.

 ```